 Endless Icons is a vector icon website created as a side project by designer and developer Min Kim.
 The icons still fall under the same CC0 license as all the photos.
 Min is also in the process of developing his own free image site: Endless Photos.
 It’s in a beta version now, but you can sign up to receive notifications when it’s live.

 iconmonstr is a vector icon gallery made in Germany by Alexander Kahlkopf.
 You can download various PNG and SVG sizes.

 Canva is a platform where you can design your own images for social media, presentations, posters, and photo collages.

-Lastly, just in case you want to spend money on your images, here are five paid options where you can either pay per image, buy an image pack, or purchase a monthly or annual subscription.
+Lastly, just in case you want to spend money on your images and upgrade your options from free stock image site, here are five paid options.
+You can either pay per image, buy an image pack, or purchase a monthly or annual subscription.